Even for German-language buffs, text in German genealogy records can be hard to read. Here are seven free resources for deciphering Old German script.

 You can also download our free Germanic Alphabet Chart for more help decoding German script.

-You can learn more about finding, deciphering and using German records in Beidler’s The Family Tree German Genealogy Guide, and you can find more German genealogy websites in Trace Your German Roots Online.
+You can learn more about finding, deciphering and using German records in my book The Family Tree German Genealogy Guide.
+And for more on German genealogy websites, dive into Trace Your German Roots Online.